paulnr77/Help-desk-lab/README.md

 - Windows domain-joined client

 ## High-Level Architecture
--Air gapped lab for better security of my home network
+- Partialy Air gapped lab for better security of my home network, connected to the main network when needeed
 - NIC 1 on the Windows PC connected to the home network
-- NIC 2 on the Windows PC connected to the lab network
+- NIC 2 on the Windows PC connected to the lab network router
 - Proxmox host connected to the lab router
 - Windows Server 2019 deployed as `DC01`
 - `DC01` configured as Domain Controller and DNS server
-- Physical Windows laptop joined to the domain as a client
+- Physical Windows laptop joined to the domain as a client through router

 ## Core Components